devopsdays/devopsdays-web/content/events/2024-singapore/sponsor.md

 ### Do we get any sponsored talks

-No, but you are welcome to submit a proposal for consideration through <a href="http://devopsdays.org/events/2023-singapore/propose/">our CfP form</a>.
+No, but you are welcome to submit a proposal for consideration through our [CFP Site](https://www.papercall.io/dodsin23)

 ### How many talk tracks do you have